 If his father refuses to listen to anything that doesn’t conform to his persistent fantasy that he is the world’s greatest salesman and that his sons are on the verge of wild success as entrepreneurs, how will Biff or his equally ne’er do well, womanizing younger brother ever come to terms with who they are and where they are going in this life?

-Near the play’s conclusion, Biff and Willy engage in a titanic battle of truth vs. delusion, Biff trying his damndest to draw his father into a circle at least mildly resembling reality—and his father is having none of it.
+Near the play’s conclusion, Biff and Willy engage in a titanic battle of truth vs. delusion.
+Biff is trying his damndest to draw his father into a circle at least mildly resembling reality—and his father is having none of it.

 As a long argument unfolds with Biff trying to tell his father the truth about himself—that he has been a thief and liar and was never cut out for success in the corporate world as Willy had envisioned for him—there ensues this raw and devastating exchange: